gldog/anonymize_jira_users/README.md

     -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Log-level.
 Defaults to INFO.

-Parameters for commands `validate`, `anonymize`:
+Parameters for commands `validate` and `anonymize`:

+      -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Log-level.
+Defaults to INFO.
       -c CONFIG_FILE, --config-file CONFIG_FILE
                             Config-file to pre-set command-line-options.
 You can
-                          generate a config-file-template with option 'misc -g'.
+                            generate a config-file-template with option 'miisc
+                            -g'.
 There are parameters in the config-file not present on the command line.
 Empty parameters in the config-file are ignored.
-Parameters given on the command line overwrite parameters given in the config-file.
+Parameters given on the command line overwrite parameters given in the config- file.
-    --info                Print the effective config, and the character-encoding Python suggests, then exit.
       -b JIRA_BASE_URL, --jira-base-url JIRA_BASE_URL
                             Jira base-URL.
       -a ADMIN_USER_AUTH, --jira-auth ADMIN_USER_AUTH
                             Admin user-authentication.
 Two auth-types are
                             supported: Basic, and Bearer (starting with Jira 8.14).
 The format for Basic is: 'Basic <user>:<pass>'.
                             The format for Bearer is: 'Bearer <token>'.
+      -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
+                            Output-directory to write the reports into.
+If it doesn't exist, it'll be created.
+If you'd like the date included, give something like `date
+                            +%Y%m%d-%H%M-anonymize-instance1`.
+Defaults to '.'.
       -i INFILE, --infile INFILE
                             File with user-names to be anonymized or just validated.
 One user-name per line.
 Comments are
                             allowed: They must be prefixed by '#' and they must appear on their own line.
 The character-encoding is platform dependent Python suggests.
 If you have trouble with the encoding, try out the parameter '-- encoding'.
       --encoding ENCODING   Force a character-encoding for reading the infile.
                             Empty means platform dependent Python suggests.
-    -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
-                          Output-directory to write the reports into.
-If you'd like the date included, give something like `date +%Y%m%d-%H%M-anonymize-instance1`.
-Defaults to '.'.
+If you run on Win or the infile was created on Win, try out one of these encodings: utf-8, cp1252, latin1.
       --expand-validation-with-affected-entities
                             Include 'affectedEntities' in the validation result.
                             This is only for documentation to enrich the detailed report.
 It doesn't affect the anonymization.
+      --info                Print the effective config, and the character-encoding Python suggests, then exit.

 Parameters for command `anonymize`:

 These parameters extend the above parameters (`validate` doesn't have a specific parameter-list).

       -n NEW_OWNER, --new-owner NEW_OWNER
                             Transfer roles of all anonymized users to the user with this user-name.
       -d, --try-delete-user
                             Try deleting the user.
 If not possible, do anonymize.
       -D, --dry-run         Finally do not delete nor anonymize.
 To get familiar with the script and to test it.
       -x, --background-reindex
                             If at least one user was anonymized, trigger a background re-index.

+Parameters for command `inactive-users`

+      -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Log-level.
+Defaults to INFO.
+      -c CONFIG_FILE, --config-file CONFIG_FILE
+                            Config-file to pre-set command-line-options.
+You can
+                            generate a config-file-template with option 'miisc
+                            -g'.
+There are parameters in the config-file not present on the command line.
+Empty parameters in the config-file are ignored.
+Parameters given on the command line overwrite parameters given in the config- file.
+      -b JIRA_BASE_URL, --jira-base-url JIRA_BASE_URL
+                            Jira base-URL.
+      -a ADMIN_USER_AUTH, --jira-auth ADMIN_USER_AUTH
+                            Admin user-authentication.
+Two auth-types are
+                            supported: Basic, and Bearer (starting with Jira 8.14).
+The format for Basic is: 'Basic <user>:<pass>'.
+                            The format for Bearer is: 'Bearer <token>'.
+      -o REPORT_OUT_DIR, --report-out-dir REPORT_OUT_DIR
+                            Output-directory to write the reports into.
+If it doesn't exist, it'll be created.
+If you'd like the date included, give something like `date
+                            +%Y%m%d-%H%M-anonymize-instance1`.
+Defaults to '.'.
+      --info                Print the effective config, and the character-encoding Python suggests, then exit.
+      --exclude-groups EXCLUDE_GROUPS [EXCLUDE_GROUPS ...]
+                            Exclude members of these groups
+      -f OUT_FILE, --out-file OUT_FILE
+                            Output-file to write the users into.
+If the path doesn't exist, it'll be created.

 Parameters for command `misc`:

+      -h, --help            show this help message and exit -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                            Log-level.
+Defaults to INFO.
       -g [CONFIG_TEMPLATE_FILE], --generate-config-template [CONFIG_TEMPLATE_FILE]
                             Generate a configuration-template.
 Defaults to my-
                             blank-default-config.cfg.
-    --recreate-report     Re-create the reports from the details file.
-Only for development.

 ## Combination of parameters from the conig-file and the command-line